macaodha/batdetect2/README.md

 ### Using the Python API

+The examples below describe the legacy Python API.

+For new work, prefer `batdetect2.api_v2.BatDetect2API` and the current docs site.

 If you prefer to process your data within a Python script then you can use the `batdetect2` Python API.